 One of the few broadly-targeted (meaning it’s not focused on women) business and leadership books written by a woman, this volume shares insight about how great thinkers and game-changers are really no different than anyone else in having dreams and goals, except that they take the initiative to be tenacious, gutsy, persistent, and focused.
 All of these are choices that anyone can make, but most people do not.
 The premise is that achievement comes by setting a course and staying on course over the long term, and investing what you do now for good results later on.

 The creator of Behance, Belsky spent a number of years researching the habits of highly- productive creative people who can make ideas happen time and time again.
 He compiled his findings of what they do differently.
-His premise is that instead of pursuing new ideas, we should instead develop the capacity to make ideas happen.
+His premise is that instead of pursuing new ideas, we should develop the capacity to make ideas happen.

 Die Empty: Unleash Your Best Work Every Day